-Our hero, while dedicated to his particular specialty – which is really advertising – is not particularly heroic at all.
+Our hero, while dedicated to his specialty – which is really advertising – is not unusually heroic at all.
 He’s not a coward per se, but Cage knows he will have no chance on a battlefield against the enemy, not even in the newly developed MechWarrior battle suit he has been pitching as the next best chance at human salvation.
-In fact, he’s right, as he’s killed about two minutes after landing in the middle of the battleground.
-Then Cage wakes up from death, and suddenly D-Day meets Independence Day also meets Groundhog Day; and Edge of Tomorrow begins – again.
+And he’s right, as he’s killed about two minutes after landing in the middle of the battleground.

 For reasons thoroughly explained – and completely ignored by this critic, as they are ridiculous – Cage finds himself in a classic time loop scenario, repeating the same day over and over again, each time advancing in his skills as a soldier and in his knowledge of what will happen next, bit by bit, until he gets killed again.
 And again.
 And again.

-Tom Cruise Edge of Tomorrow image: Warner Bros.
+Tom Cruise Edge of Tomorrow movie image: Warner Bros.